-If your appliances have been damaged or in contact with water, make sure to have a properly licenced contractor (natural gas) assess their condition and make any necessary repairs to ensure that they can be operated safely.
+If your appliances or a propane container have been damaged or in contact with water, make sure to have a properly licenced contractor (natural gas) assess their condition and make any necessary repairs to ensure that they can be operated safely.

-Following the verification and, if necessary, the repairs, an Énergir or Gazifère technician will confirm that it is safe to reactivate your equipment.
-At their discretion, the technician can also reactivate your connection and reignite your natural gas equipment.
+Following the verification and, if necessary, the repairs, an Énergir or Gazifère technician or a propane distributor will confirm that your appliances can be reactivated.
+At their discretion, they can also reactivate your connection and ignite your natural gas or propane appliances.